FelixOnline/v2/content/articles/2011-12-8-felix-film-awards--celebrating-this-years-best-films.md

 subtitle: >
   We take a look at the bold and the beautiful behind the year's top flicks
 date: "2011-12-08 21:27:43 +0000"

 # Attributes from Felix Online V1
 id: "1938"
 old_path: /film/1938/felix-film-awards--celebrating-this-years-best-films
 aliases:
  - /film/1938/felix-film-awards--celebrating-this-years-best-films
+imported: true
+comments:
+ - Going to put this aritlce to good use now

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - cac111

+# Homepage control params
 headline: true
 featured: true